-‣ We coordinated the creation of EPIC-KITCHENS VISOR, a new dataset of annotations for segmenting hands and kitchen objects in egocentric video.paper / site
+‣ We made EPIC-KITCHENS VISOR, a new dataset of annotations for segmenting hands and active kitchen objects in egocentric video.paper / site

 ‣ I trained a neural network to produce synthetic magnetic field inversions and we used the outputs to fix (ongoing) biases in the satellite processing pipeline.paper